WHY VISIT ICELAND?

 GETTING AROUND IN ICELAND

-Route 1, or the “Ring Road”, is the main highway that circles the island and connects most communities.
-As there are no trains in Iceland, most visitors choose to explore the countryside by rental car or by bus as part of a guided tour.
-Air Iceland and Eagle Air also provide domestic flights from the Reykjavik Airport to many towns around the country.
+Route 1, or the “Ring Road”, is the main highway that circles Iceland and connects its communities.
+As there are no trains in Iceland, you can choose to explore the countryside with a self-drive package, by bus as part of a guided group tour or with a private driver-guide.

-Note: English is widely spoken in Iceland, so most visitors should have no problem getting around.
+Note: English is widely spoken in Iceland, so you shouldn't have any problem getting around.
 See more about the Icelandic language and learn a few useful words for your stay.

-There really isn’t a bad time to visit Iceland – it’s just a question of what you are looking for!
+There really isn’t a bad time to visit Iceland – it’s just a question of what you’re looking for.

-Do you like it a little quieter?
-May and September are ideal months if you want to enjoy decent weather but avoid large crowds.
-The temperatures are generally mild – although the weather can be a bit more unpredictable than in summer – and there are still ample daylight hours for sightseeing.
-There is also the possibility of seeing early northern lights in September as night-time darkness returns.
+Do you like to have more space to yourself?
+May and September are ideal months if you want to enjoy decent weather but have a quieter time.
+The temperatures are generally mild – although a bit more unpredictable than in summer – and there is ample daylight hours for sightseeing.

 And, as we say in Iceland, “there’s no such thing as bad weather, just bad clothing”.
-Luckily our Iceland travel experts can offer suggestions of what to wear in Iceland to stay comfortable on your travels.
-See our list of what to pack for Iceland here.
+Luckily, you'll find a handy packing guide with suggestions by Iceland travel experts in our Iceland Travel Guide.

 TOP THINGS TO SEE IN ICELAND

-There are countless things to see all around Iceland, including these most popular highlights:
+There are countless magnificent places and sights to see all around Iceland.
+Here are some of the most popular highlights: